-Your vacation is scheduled and you prefer to have your pet stay at home while you are away.
-In choosing the perfect sitter you should of course interview them, check references and make sure the sitter is licensed, bonded and insured, and LOVES pets.
+Your vacation is scheduled and you’ve decided to find a pet sitter so your pet can stay at home while you are away.
+To ensure you find the perfect pet sitter, you should conduct an interview, check references and make sure the sitter is licensed, bonded and insured, and LOVES pets.
 But there are some additional steps you should also take to help ensure your pet will receive the best care possible:

 Preparation is the key to make sure your pet sitter has all of the information they need to properly care for your pet while you are away.
 If they don’t have to search around for your pet supplies and instructions, they will have more time to spend giving love and attention to your pet.